3d-pli/SLIX/doc/SLIX/toolbox.md

 `non_crossing_direction_image(roiset, low_prominence=0.08, high_prominence=inf, cut_edges=True)`
 :   Calculate one direction angle based on the given peak positions.
 If more than two peaks are present, no
     direction angle will be calculated to avoid errors.
 This will result in a direction angle of BACKGROUND_COLOR.
-    The peak positions are determined by the position of the corresponding peak pair.
+    The direction angle is determined by the mid position between two peaks.
     Note: Please do not use this method when evaluating many line profiles while generating most if not all of the parameter maps.
 In this case, it is faster to write a simple pipeline as seen in SLIXParameterGenerator.